nnsW3/ethjs-query/docs/user-guide.md

 ## Browser Builds

 `ethjs` provides production distributions for all of its modules that are ready for use in the browser right away.
 Simply include either `dist/ethjs-query.js` or `dist/ethjs-query.min.js` directly into an HTML file to start using this module.
-Note, an `Eth` object is made available globally.
+Note, that an `Eth` object is made available globally.

 ```html
 <script type="text/javascript" src="ethjs-query.min.js"></script>